Our race starts and finishes in front of the Kenosha Civil War Museum.

 Tip 1: Downtown

 You can see your runner pass by a couple times by standing in the middle of downtown Kenosha.
-From the start area, walk west on 54th and wait near 7th.
-From there, you can see your runner pass by at the start of the race, just after mile 7, and just before mile 13.
+At 54th and 6th, you can actually see your runner go by three times.

 Tip 2: North side

-The north side of the course covers mile 7 thru 13.
-If you want to venture outside of the downtown area, you can drive or bike up to Kennedy Drive, and see them run near miles 8 and 11.
-Driving: Take Sheridan Rd north to 45th and made a right.
-You can park on 5th Ave and then walk east on 45th/ 44th to Kennedy Drive, where the runners will be running north and south.
-Cyclists can take 8th Street north to 45th to avoid the course and busier roads.
+The north side of the course covers mile 9 thru 13.
+If you want to venture outside of the downtown area, you can drive or bike up to the Kennedy Drive.
+Driving: Take Sheridan Rd north to 44th and made a right.
+You can park on 44th Ave and then walk east to Kennedy Drive, along the lake, where the runners will be running north and south.
+Cyclists can take 8th Street north and then cut over using 44th or Washington (right turn from 8th).

 Tip 3: South side/ Pleasant Prairie